 What options will I have when I buy an annuity?

-Once you’ve chosen which type of annuity you’ll be buying – a standard annuity, an enhanced annuity or an investment linked annuity – there are some decisions to make that will help personalise the product for you and make sure it’s right for your situation.
+Once you’ve chosen which type of annuity you’ll be buying – a standard annuity, an enhanced annuity – there are some decisions to make that will help personalise the product for you and make sure it’s right for your situation.

 1. How you'd like to receive the income.